-- 10.2.2 denial of service (Dos or DDoS) attacks or "booting" attempts to make a computer, network or website unavailable by overwhelming it with internet traffic; - 10.2.3 making, supplying or obtaining malware e.g. viruses, spyware, ransomware, botnets and Remote Access Trojans with intent to commit further offence. - 10.3 Children with particular skills and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime. - 10.4 The DSL (or deputy) should consider referring into the Cyber Choices programme if they have concerns.
+- 10.1 Cybercrime is a criminal activity committed using computers and/or the internet.
+It is broadly categorised as either "cyber-enabled" (crimes that can happen off-line but enabled at scale and speed online e.g. fraud, purchasing of illegal drugs, child sex abuse and exploitation) or "cyber-dependent" (crimes that can only be committed by using a computer). - 10.2 Cyber-dependent crimes include: - 10.2.1 unauthorised access to computers (illegal hacking) e.g. accessing a school's computer network to look for test papers or change grades awarded; - 10.2.2 denial of service (Dos or DDoS) attacks or "booting" attempts to make a computer, network or website unavailable by overwhelming it with internet traffic; - 10.2.3 making, supplying or obtaining malware e.g. viruses, spyware, ransomware, botnets and Remote Access Trojans with intent to commit further offence. - 10.3 Children with particular skills and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime. - 10.4 The DSL (or deputy) should consider referring into the Cyber Choices programme if they have concerns.
 This is a nationwide programme which intervenes when young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.